CALaliberte/InVeXodus/README.md

 ### Commitment to equity

 *InVeXodus®* is dedicated to promoting diversity, equity, and inclusion (DEI) within our organization and the communities we serve.
 We recognize that a diverse membership enhances our collective strength and creativity, and we are committed to creating an equitable environment where all individuals have access to opportunities, resources, and decision-making processes.
 Our initiatives will focus on fostering an inclusive culture that values and respects diverse perspectives while actively working to identify and dismantle systemic barriers to equity.
 Through ongoing education, equitable practices, and community engagement, we aim to ensure that every member feels welcomed, valued, and empowered.

+## Questions?

+If you would like to ask us questions and remain anonymous, you can ask [right here](https://docs.google.com/forms).